-The following montage is probably impossible to recap in any meaningful way, but I’ll try anyways: it maintains a decent tone of tension all the way through, which is especially impressive when we don’t see a single civilian about.
+The following montage is probably impossible to recap in any meaningful way, but I’ll try anyways: it keeps the tension humming all the way through, which is especially impressive when we don’t see a single civilian about.
 This episode’s Gotham City makes Beware the Batman‘s look downright overpopulated, but instead of feeling lazy or sanitized, it feels… eerie.

-Among his fellow rogues, the Riddler’s always had something of a problem with atmosphere; I say Joker and you all probably think of bright, gaudy amusement parks, I say Poison Ivy and it’s humid, fluorescent greenhouses, I say Killer Croc and it’s dark, slimy sewers.
+Among his fellow rogues, the Riddler’s always kinda lagged behind in atmosphere; I say Joker and your mind probably goes to twisty, eye-popping fairgrounds, I say Poison Ivy and it’s muggy, overgrown greenhouses, I say Killer Croc and it’s dark, slimy sewers.
 But the Riddler has no distinct domain; at most, he slaps a bunch of question marks over his stuff and calls it a day.
-Heck, his debut on That Other Show featured an amusement park deathtrap that seems to have been rescued from the scraps of a rejected Joker episode.
+Hell, the big setpiece anchoring his debut on That Other Show might as well have been recycled from a Joker script.

 But when The Batman‘s Riddler is running the show, the entire city becomes a ghost story: engines start by themselves, voices whisper in your ear without warning, and hideous green lights start shining where they shouldn’t.
 This is why I don’t mind Riddler’s “mall Goth” design that much; in the context of the episode, it makes him look cold and ethereal, almost like a sentient computer virus.
 And yes, I know that sounds like the ninetiesest idea ever, but coupled with the direction and Englund’s inhuman voice, it just works.*****